Text Tokenization

 Model fine-tuning

-The last few years we have seen the rise of pre-trained language models such as BERT, GPT-2, GPT-3, etc. These models are trained on large amounts of text data and are then used to perform downstream tasks such as text classification, text generation, etc. When you finetune a language model, you have to feed a pretrained model with the same type of tokens that it was trained on.
+The last few years we have seen the rise of pre-trained language models such as BERT, GPT-2, GPT-3, etc. These models are trained on large amounts of text data and are then used to perform downstream tasks such as text classification, text generation, etc. When you finetune a language model, you have to feed a pretrained model with the same tokenizer type that it was trained on.

 Model training from scratch